 As you’ll see below, the cuts for this project are quite small, so it could certainly qualify as a ScrapBusters.
-We used Fabulous Foxes from Robert Kaufman and Honeymoon from Cotton + Steel along with a natural canvas.
-Both of the quilting cotton collections are older, but we found where-to-buy links for you and have included them in the supply list below.
-You may also be able to source one or both print fabrics from individual sellers on eBay or Etsy.
+We originally used Fabulous Foxes from Robert Kaufman and Honeymoon from Cotton + Steel along with a natural canvas.
+Both of the quilting cotton collections are older or so are no longer readily available, but you may be able to source one or both print fabrics from individual sellers on eBay or Etsy.

 Our winning combo is proof you can successfully blend across manufacturers, collections, and designers.
 Look for color similarities without going too “matchy-matchy.”
 Then vary your motif sizes for the best look.
 For even more tips, check out our tutorial: Top 10 Designer Tips for Blending Colors and Prints.